- Poster Presentation Schedule

-The program will officially wrap up with a luncheon and awards presentations for posters on Thursday August 17th.
+The day will officially wrap up with an awards presentations for posters at 4PM.
 All Summer CORE Program participants and their advisors and funders are welcome.
 Please RSVP to Elizabeth Lowenger.

 Poster Presentation Days

 Staffing the poster means you will attend your poster and answer questions from faculty, students and staff who attend the session.
 You are not required to give an oral presentation, but be prepared to go through your poster.

 You are required to have your poster in place by 10:00 am the day of your presentation.
 The display boards will be assembled the morning of August 14th, so you are welcome to place it before leaving work on Monday or Tuesday if you are scheduled for the Tuesday or Wednesday session.
 The OVC community and any funding agency will be invited to view the posters on each session (conference style).
 Please ensure you remove your poster by 2PM the day of your presentation.